Drop Impact Dynamics of Complex Fluids: A Review: Key advances in Newtonian drop impact

-When a fluid drop impacts a surface, the drop radially expands on the timescale of a few milliseconds.
-During this process, fluid inertia is converted into surface energy, while being opposed by viscous stresses, fluid-solid surface interactions, and ambient gas effects.
-Later in the process, after the drop has reached its maximum expansion, the fluid recedes; the drop may undergo several oscillations of spreading and receding depending on fluid and surface parameters.
-In some impact regimes, the rim of the spreading drop becomes unstable, leading to ejection of secondary droplets, this is termed `splashing'.
-A large body of work has been done to understand the spreading dynamics (spreading time and the maximum spreading diameter), receding dynamics, and the transition from spreading to splashing~\cite{YarinReview,JosserandReview}.
-Below, we summarize findings about the spreading, receding, bouncing, and splashing of Newtonian drops.
-We then proceed to outline studies on small targets, oblique impacts, and impacts on soft substrates.
+After impacting a solid surface, a fluid drop radially expands on the timescale of milliseconds.
+During expansion, fluid inertia is converted into surface energy, while being opposed by viscous stresses, fluid-substrate interactions, and ambient gas effects.
+In some impact regimes, the rim of the spreading drop becomes unstable, leading to ejection of secondary droplets, termed splashing.
+After the spreading phase, the fluid may maintain its radially extended shape, or it may partially recede.
+On hydrophobic surfaces, drops impacting at large impact velocities may fully retract and may even detach from the surface.
+A significant body of work has been done to understand spreading~\cite{laan2014maximum, lee_laan_bonn_2016}, receding~\cite{bartolo2005retraction}, bouncing~\cite{Quere, Bird2013contact}, as well as the transition from spreading to splashing~\cite{Riboux2014,YarinReview,JosserandReview}.
+Below, we summarize key findings from those Newtonian drop impact studies that most directly connect to the existing body of work for impacting complex fluid drops.

-The maximum spreading diameter of a drop after impact is governed by the balance between drop inertia, surface tension, and viscous dissipation, and a sizable amount of work has been done to obtain scaling laws for maximum spreading.
-Energy conservation arguments in the low-viscosity, high-inertia regime (large $Re$, $We$) suggest that the maximum spread should scale as ${We}^\frac{1}{2}$.
-On the other hand, some experimental data~\cite{clanet2004maximal} have indicated a contradictory scaling of ${We}^\frac{1}{4}$, though measurements were only made for water drops~\cite{laan2014maximum}.
-In the high-viscosity, low-inertia regime (small $Re$), the maximum spread has been observed to follow the scaling of ${Re}^\frac{1}{5}$, but forensic studies have been known to use a ${Re}^\frac{1}{4}$ scaling~\cite{laan2014maximum, clanet2004maximal}.
-To unite these disparate experimental observations that report different scaling laws for different fluids, it has been proposed that a broad crossover regime exists between the inertial and viscous extremes.
-Recent works have focused on developing a universal scaling for the maximum spreading diameter, incorporating the effects of both inertia and viscosity~\cite{laan2014maximum,lee2016universal}.
+Immediately after impact, a fluid drop undergoes inertial spreading.
+The maximum spreading diameter after impact is governed by the balance between drop inertia, surface tension, and viscous dissipation.
+Energy conservation arguments in the low-viscosity, high-inertia regime (large $Re$, $We$) predict the maximum drop spread to scale as ${We}^\frac{1}{2}$.
+However, in the high-viscosity, low-inertia regime (small $Re$), the maximum spread has been observed to follow the scaling of ${Re}^\frac{1}{5}$~\cite{JosserandReview}.
+It has thus been proposed that a broad crossover regime must exist between these two extremes.
 Laan et al.~\cite{laan2014maximum} used the first order Pad\'{e} approximation to propose the scaling: